-b) IFRS 10 'Consolidated Financial Statements', IFRS 11 'Joint Arrangements', IFRS 12 'Disclosure of Interests in Other Entities', IAS 27 'Separate Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures' - In May 2011, the IASB issued new and amended guidance on consolidated financial statements and joint arrangements IFRS 10, IFRS 11 and IFRS 12 were new standards issued while IAS 27 and IAS 28 were amended Each of the standards issued is effective for annual periods beginning on or after 1 January 2013 with earlier application permitted as long as each of the other standards is also early applied

-- Under IFRS 10 'Consolidated Financial Statements', control is the single basis for consolidation, irrespective of the nature of the investee, this standard therefore eliminates the risks-and-rewards approach IFRS 10 identifies the three elements of control as power over the investee, exposure, or rights, to variable returns from involvement with the investee and the ability to use power over the investee to affect the amount of the investor's returns.
+- b) IFRS 10 'Consolidated Financial Statements', IFRS 11 'Joint Arrangements', IFRS 12 'Disclosure of Interests in Other Entities', IAŞ 27 'Separate Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures' In May 2011, the IASB issued new and amended guidance on consolidated financial statements and joint arrangements IFRS 10, IFRS 11 and IFRS 12 were new standards issued while IAS 27 and IAS 28 were amended Each of the standards issued is effective for annual periods beginning on or after 1 January 2013 with earlier application permitted as long as each of the other standards is also applied earlier - > Under IFRS 10 'Consolidated Financial Statements', control is the single basis for consolidation, irrespective of the nature of the investee, this standard therefore eliminates the risks-and-rewards approach IFRS 10 identifies the three elements of control as power over the investee, exposure, or rights, to variable returns from involvement with the investee and the ability to use power over the investee to affect the amount of the investor's returns.
 An investor must possess all three elements to conclude that it controls an investee.
 The assessment of control is based on all facts and circumstances, and the conclusion is reassessed if there are changes to at least one of the three elements.
-Retrospective application is required subject to certain transitional provisions. - IFRS 11 applies to all entities that are parties to a joint arrangement.
+Retrospective application is required subject to certain transitional provisions. - > IFRS 11 applies to all entities that are parties to a joint arrangement.
 A joint arrangement is an arrangement of which two or more parties have joint control.
 IFRS 11 establishes two types of joint arrangements, joint operations and joint ventures, which are distinguished by the rights and obligations of the parties to the arrangement.
 In a joint operation, the parties to the joint arrangement (referred to as 'joint operators') have rights to the assets and obligations for the liabilities of the arrangement.
-By contrast, in a joint venture, the parties to the arrangement (referred to as 'joint venturers') have rights to the net assets of the arrangement IFRS 11 requires that a joint operator recognise its share of the assets, liabilities, revenues, and expenses in accordance with applicable IFRSs, however, a joint venturer would account for its interest by using the equity method of accounting under IAS 28 (2011) Transitional provisions vary depending on how an interest is accounted for under IAS 31 and what its nature is under IFRS 11. - IFRS 12 integrates the disclosure requirements on interests in other entities, currently included in several standards to make it easier to understand and apply the disclosure requirements for subsidiaries, joint arrangements, associates and unconsolidated structured entities.
+By contrast, in a joint venture, the parties to the arrangement (referred to as 'joint venturers') have rights to the net assets of the arrangement.
+IFRS 11 requires that a joint operator recognise its share of the assets, liabilities, revenues, and expenses in accordance with applicable IFRSs, however, a joint venturer would account for its interest by using the equity method of accounting under IAS 28 (2011).
+Transitional provisions vary depending on how an interest is accounted for under IAS 31 and what its nature is under IFRS. - > IFRS 12 integrates the disclosure requirements on interests in other entities, currently included in several standards to make it easier to understand and apply the disclosure requirements for subsidiaries, joint arrangements, associates and unconsolidated structured entities.
 The standard also contains additional requirements on a number of topics.
-Under IFRS 12, an entity should disclose information about significant judgments and assumptions (and any changes to those assumptions) made in determining whether it has control, joint control, or significant influence over another entity and the type of joint arrangement.
-IFRS 12 also requires additional disclosures to make it easier to understand and evaluate the nature, extent, and financial effects of the Company's transactions with its subsidiaries, joint arrangements, associates and unconsolidated structured entities as well as any changes in and risks associated with these entities or arrangements.
+Under IFRS 12, an entity should disclose information about significant judgements and assumptions (and any changes to those assumptions) made in determining whether it has control, joint control, or significant influence over another entity and the type of joint arrangement.
+IFRS 12 also requires additional disclosures to provide information to enable users to assess the nature of, and risks associated with the Company's interests in other entities and the effect of those interests on the Company's financial position, performance and cash flow.
 Disclosures shall be aggregated or disaggregated so that useful information is not obscured by either the inclusion of a large amount of insignificant detail or the aggregation of items that have different characteristics.
 The standard applies prospectively from the beginning of the annual period in which it is adopted.

-Future accounting developments (continued)
+1 ACCOUNTING POLICIES (continued) Future accounting developments (continued)